1. What steps should parents/guardians take when amending a child arrangement order?

 Any court asked to review or vary a child arrangements order must have regard to a statutory checklist contained in section 1(3) Children Act 1989.
 The children’s welfare will be the court’s paramount consideration.
 There is a no order presumption in the Children Act, meaning that the court should only make an order in relation to a child if the court is satisfied that it will be better for the child to make the order rather than making no order.
 The Children Act also contains a general principle that any delay in determining the issue before the court is likely to prejudice the welfare of the child.
 Nevertheless, a court will allocate sufficient time and resources to the case to ensure it is dealt with justly.

 5. Why is it important to seek expert advice from a solicitor when amending a child arrangement order?

 Remember, a child arrangements order is an order of the court.
 The court expects and demands that adults comply with court orders, failure to do so can result in serious repercussions.
 It is easy to be drawn into advice from others who might have been involved in Family Court proceedings themselves, but every family is unique, and no two cases are the same.
-A solicitor will look at the issues objectively and, if there are weaknesses in your case, you will be informed.
+Family solicitors will look at the issues objectively and, if there are weaknesses in your case, you will be informed.
 It is far better to have that information at the outset as you might be able to address any weaknesses or take a different approach which will result in a better outcome for your children.
 Also, many people attach too much weight to the expressed wishes of children rather than try to find out why it is that the children are seemingly expressing themselves in the way they are.
 The courts have said, time and again, that children should not be burdened with the decision-making process.